Unidata/pyaos-ams-2021/site/agenda.md

 These sessions will take place in a Zoom meeting hosted by the American Meteorological Society.
 The following topics will be covered:
   * asynchronous workshop resources
-  * accessing into the jupyterhub server
+  * accessing the jupyterhub server
   * a tour of the jupyterhub environment:
     * exploring the interface and opening a notebook
     * executing notebook cells